onesy-me/onesy/docs/public/assets/md/library/style/use/AmauiStyle.md

 #### element

-Element in the DOM that this `AmauiStyle` instance will be attached to.
+Element in the DOM that this `OnesyStyle` instance will be attached to.

 #### mode